pumpitupdev/pumptools/doc/hook/hook.md

 Also note that if you want the game to render at a higher resolution than its defined one, e.g. 640x480, this is not possible right now.
 The output you get from the frame buffer will always be its native resolution.

+### The game window is small and the 4:3 games are stretched when full screen on modern widescreen displays
+On supported games, you can change the option `gfx.scaling_mode` in the `hook.conf` file to enable different pre-defined scaling modes.
+Especially for the SD 640x480 4:3 games, this allows you to upscale the rendered output to a widescreen display resolution while keeping the aspect ratio (pillarbox).

+Note: This does not change the enhance the image quality.
+It just uses the GPU to interpolate the lower resolution output and stretches it to the target surface area.